tianboqi/TDlearning-Pacman/README.md

 # Pac-Man demo for TD Learning

-A minimalist grid-world Pac-Man implementation using TD learning in Python with `pygame`.
+A minimalist grid-world Pac-Man implementation using temporal difference (TD) learning in Python with `pygame`.
 This game was written as a demo to show **neuroscientists** how reward prediction error (RPE) is used to update value.

 **Features**: